Volunteer FAQs

 Residential Camps FAQs

-To volunteer at Over The Wall, you must be 18+ before you attend camp.
-Former campers must be aged 21+ before the first day of the camp you’re attending.
+To volunteer at Over The Wall Camp, you must be 18+ before you attend.

 Here at Over The Wall, we strive to be diverse and inclusive within our team of staff, campers and volunteers.
 We welcome and encourage volunteers of all ages, genders, ethnicities and backgrounds to join us.
 If you have enthusiasm, a sense of fun and a genuine desire to empower children and young adults with serious health challenges, then we would love to hear from you!